Lake City Branch History

 Lake City Branch 2018 Improvements

-The branch was closed from May 7, 2018 until Jan.
-2, 2019 for improvements that support the changing ways that patrons are using libraries and make the branch a more enjoyable space to read, study and collaborate.
+After 13 years of use, the branch needed to be closed for improvements that support the changing ways that patrons are using libraries and to make the branch a more enjoyable space to read, study and collaborate.

 - Added about 1,600 square feet of public space by opening up the entrance and corridor